Temperance bar: United Kingdom

 Some cities in the United Kingdom have alcohol-free bars and public houses.
 The popularity of alcohol-free bars has increased in the United Kingdom, and they are "often funded by anti-alcoholism charities."

-Fitzpatrick's Herbal Health in Rawtenstall is one of the first and original temperance bars surviving from the late 1800s, when it was established.
+Mr Fitzpatrick's in Rawtenstall is one of the first and original temperance bars surviving from the late 1800s, when it was established.
 The Fitzpatricks came to Lancashire from Ireland in the 1880s.
 A family of many herbalists, they built a family-run chain of shops throughout Lancashire.
 These shops dealt in their non-alcoholic drinks, sold herbal remedies, and cordial bottles.
 At their peak, the Fitzpatrick family owned 24 shops, all brewing drinks to the original recipes from Ireland.
 As new drinks came from America, the temperance bars slowly waned.
 Fitzpatrick's, supported by loyal customers, survived.
 The Rawtenstall branch of Fitzpatrick's was run from 1891 until 1980 by family members.
 It is now run by new owners, with the objective of returning Fitzpatrick's Cordials to the market.
 Following a brief closure in early 2016, Fitzpatrick's reopened for business on 25 March 2016.

-Fitzpatrick's is notable for its old copper hot water dispenser which was originally a fixture at the Astoria Ballroom in Rawtenstall.
+Mr Fitzpatrick's is notable for its old copper hot water dispenser which was originally a fixture at the Astoria Ballroom in Rawtenstall.
 It has also won an award as the country's "Best Sarsaparilla Brewer", and an award for its dandelion and burdock, a year later.

 In 2013, a new temperance bar opened in Rotherham, the Whistle Stop Sweet Shop & Temperance Bar.

 An alcohol-free bar named "The Brink" opened in Liverpool in 2011.
 The Brink is also a drug-free bar, and is run by the charity Action on Addiction with support from the Big Lottery Fund.

 An alcohol-free bar named Redemption is located at the base of the Trellick Tower in North Kensington, London, England.
 It originated as a pop-up restaurant, and opened as a permanent establishment in July 2015.
 Redemption also serves vegan food that is locally sourced, and its menu is based upon providing nutritional foods and beverages.
 Its owners have stated that it is a "sober and cruelty-free bar."
 Redemption also utilizes a zero waste policy.
 The Netil House is another alcohol-free bar located in London.

 Sobar in Nottingham is an alcohol-free bar operated by a charity, Double Impact, which works with both alcohol and drug addiction.
 It received funding from the Big Lottery Fund and employs people who have been addicts.

+In January 2020, BrewDog established BrewDog AF, an alcohol-free bar on Old Street in Shoreditch, London.
+Alcoholic drinks were subsequently introduced to the venue, which was rebranded to BrewDog Old Street.
+It closed in 2022.

 An alcohol-free bar named Universe exists in Coventry, England near Coventry University.

+Scotland

+A temporary bar named DRY was active in Edinburgh in early 2017.
+More recently, the Black Axe Throwing Company operated an alcohol-free bar in 2023 until November of that year.
+On 22 October 2025, a bar called SOBR opened in Aberdeen.